 Colombia has two coastlines, the one on the Caribbean sea stretches 1,760 kilometers (1,100 miles) long, and the one on the Pacific Ocean stretches 1,448 kilometers (905 miles) long.
 So in total, Colombia has a total coastline of 3,208 kilometers (2,005 miles).

-Colombia is the fourth largest country in South America with a land area of 439,737 square miles, while it is the 26th largest nation in the world.
+Colombia is the fourth largest country in South America with a land area of 439,737 square miles, while it is the 26th largest country in the world.

 Bogota, the main city and capital of Colombia, lies at 2,640 meters (8,660 ft) above sea level, making it the third highest capital in South America.

-Bogota is the second largest city in South America.
+Bogota is the third largest city in South America.

-Before the Europeans landed on the shores of nowadays Colombia in 1499, the land was inhabited by the indigenous tribes of Muisca, Quimbaya, and Tairona.
+Before the Europeans landed on the shores of Colombia in 1499, the land was inhabited by the indigenous tribes of Muisca, Quimbaya and Tairona.